-We leave just before sunset and sitting on the top deck, watch the world go by.
+We leave just before sunset.
 This has to be the perfect way to relax after a very hectic but wonderful week.
 We’ve visited so many lovely hotels from the quirky and unique to the up most in absolute luxury but spending the night on the houseboat was the one thing we were all most looking forward to.

 As the sun sets behind the palms there’s just enough room for a spot of yoga but the scene is too picturesque not to pick up my camera and take a few shots.

 The aromas from the kitchen drift our way as our chef prepares our dinner.
 One of the best meals we’ve had all week follows, which is saying something as we’ve eaten very well indeed.
 Back up top I enjoy another beer and watch a firework display across the waters on the far shore – a birthday party or wedding perhaps.